Lamb Loin Chops In Sheep Dip Recipe

 2) Pour the marinade into non-reactive pan large enough to hold all the meat, but not a lot larger.
 Then add the chops.
 Turn them over so all sides are wet, and let them sit for 10 minutes per side.
 You can crowd them in.
 Do not marinate any longer than 20 minutes.
 You will regret it if you do.
 This meat soaks up the flavor and you don't want to hide the meat's own taste.

 2) Get a good hot grill.
 As hot as you can get it.
-Grill until about 5 minutes per side, until rare.
+Grill until about 5 minutes per side, until 125°F to 130°F rare to medium rare.
 It's OK if they char a bit, but don't burn and for heaven's sake, do not overcook!
-Let the hot meat sit for 5 minutes to re-absorb the juices.
-Serve.

 This page last revised 5/7/2010